nu-rust-course/web/style/strings_are_for_text.md

 }
 ```

-Using a `Result` to distinguish success from errors, and a pair of numeric types to hold the numbers, makes it much easier for client code to work with the result of this function.
-But
+Using `Result`s to distinguish success from failure, `Option`s to distinguish presence from absence, numeric types to represent numbers, tuples and `struct`s to keep related pieces of information grouped together but represented independently, and `enum`s to distinguish alternative states—and reserving strings for text and communication—will make your code easier to write, easier to read, and maybe more efficient.

+For a more detailed discussion focusing on representing errors, see [here](custom_error.md).

 <a name="talking_to_self" href="#return_from_talking_to_self">1</a>: Include among this the special case of sending information to a future run of the same program, which won’t have the same objects at the same addresses and might even lay them out differently.